Frequently Asked Questions

 -

-Although I have the training to be a pirmary care doctor, I am not accepting patients for primary care at this time.
+Although I have the training to be a primary care doctor, I am not accepting patients for primary care at this time.
 Primary care includes the essential work of routine health screenings and is best done in a conventional clinic or through a direct primary care office.
 Plus, preventive visits are often covered by insurance.

 Please contact me directly if you have questions or ideas about this - we can work something out.